uber/lint-checks/RELEASING.md

  8. `git commit -am "Prepare next development version."`
  9. `git push && git push --tags`
  10. Visit [Sonatype Nexus](https://oss.sonatype.org/) and promote the artifact.
+     - Select the artifact, click `close`, wait for it to close, then select again and click `release`
+ 11. Deploy the updated website with the new docs.
+This can be done by running the script ./deploy_website.sh